COVID-19 Vaccine Requirement FAQ

 - And the No. 1 reason to get vaccinated: It’s the right thing to do to protect the Elmhurst University community.
 Protect the Nest!

 Scientists have identified COVID-19 vaccinations as the key factor in reducing COVID-19 infections and allowing us all to return to a less restricted, more normal way of life.
-Not only do these vaccines prevent serious illness, hospitalization, and death from COVID-19, they also limit the spread of the virus within communities.
+Not only do these vaccines prevent serious illness, hospitalization, and death from COVID-19, they also help limit the spread of the virus within communities.
 This decision was taken seriously, debated at various levels of the University, and was ultimately reached after much research and consideration.
 It was based on the recommendations of the COVID-19 Task Force, the Academic Working Group, Faculty Council, Student Government Association Executive Board and Staff Council.
 Campus leadership also consulted with the University’s Board of Trustees COVID-19 Working Group and legal counsel.
-This requirement also will allow more in-person classes and events during the Fall Term.

 The University will follow the guidance of the Centers for Disease Control and Prevention and the Illinois Department of Public Health regarding participation by unvaccinated individuals in campus life, including mask-wearing and physical distancing.